ahmettoguz/Dockerized_ApacheWebServer_LetsEncyrpt_SSL/README.md

 ## Features

 * Usable with Docker container without the need for Apache and PHP installation.
-* Ready to use php application with letsencyrpt ssl.
+* Ready to use PHP application with LetsEncyrpt SSL.

 <br/>

-## Contributors
+## 👥 Contributors

 <a href="https://github.com/ahmettoguz" target="_blank"><img width=60 height=60 src="https://avatars.githubusercontent.com/u/101711642?v=4"></a>